 I am a family nurse practitioner with practice in both primary and urgent care.
 I am a Fellow in the American Academy of Nursing and the American Association of Nurse Practitioners.
 In addition to the College of Nursing at WSU, I also hold affiliate appointments in Prevention Science, and Public Affairs.
-I am a preceptor and affiliate faculty with the Oregon State University College of Pharmacy in the PharmD program, and serve on the Oregon Pharmaceutical and Therapeutics Committee as the Vice-Chair.
+I am also a preceptor and affiliate faculty with the Oregon State University College of Pharmacy in the PharmD program where I mentor the PharmD teaching residency and pharmacy student research projects.